wevoice/wesub/docs/sentry.rst

 7. Navigate the menus and find your server's DSN string
 8. Open ``dev_settings.py`` and paste your string to ``SENTRY_DSN``.
 Change the host to ``localhost``.
+9. Turn ``DEBUG`` off.
-9. Start your development server
+10. Start your development server
-10. Profit
+11. Profit

+.. note:: If you have been using Vagrant to develop Amara for a while, you will
+    have to halt your VM and start it again to properly forward your ports.
+    The sentry server runs on port 9000 and has to be opened up to the host machine.

 Resources
 ---------

 You might find these helpful when playing with Sentry:

 * `Sentry docs <http://sentry.readthedocs.org/en/latest/index.html>`_
 * `Sentry source <https://github.com/dcramer/sentry>`_